stewdio/blackswan/README.md

 - Re-confirm yet again that it is 101bpm by eye-testing strenuously ;)

 - experiment w "maintain perspective" because on entire BODY is too much. main + some of #about is prob fiinie and still looks cool when scrolling.

-- Receipt does not seem to record Shift OFF.